valdanylchuk/swiftlearner/README.md

 ## Examples

-The examples I wrote so far are small enough to fit in the tests, so take a look there.
+Most of the examples I wrote so far are small enough to fit in the tests, so take a look there.

 ### Fisher iris flowers dataset